Cohomology of a Hamiltonian T-space with involution

 First, we uses the well known formula $H^*_T(M)=H^*(M)\otimes H_T(pt)$ to express $\chi_\tet(t)$ in terms of the character of the action of $\tet$ on $H^*(M)$, cf. \refp{HT=HxA}.

 Our second computation (cf. \refp{chitet}) expresses $\chi_\tet(t)$ in terms of the character of the action of $\tet$ on the cohomology of the symplectic reduction $H^*(M_0)$.
-This is done in the following way: We consider the square $f=\<\mu,\mu\>$ of the moment map as a Morse-Bott function on $M$.
-It is equivariant with respect to the action of the semi-direct product $\ZZ_2\ltimes{}T=\tilT$ on $M$ (here the action of $\ZZ_2$ is generated by $\tet$).
+To this end we use equivariant Morse-type inequalities for the square $f=\<\mu,\mu\>$ of the moment map.
+This function has degenerate singularities.
+In general, the set $C$ of singular points of $f$ is not even a manifold.
+However, Kirwan \cite{Kirwan84} constructed Morse-type inequalities for this type of functions.
+We will refer to functions satisfying the Kirwan theorem as {\em Kirwan-Morse} functions.
+Thus $f=\<\mu,\mu\>$ is a Kirwan-Morse function on $M$ equivariant with respect to the action of the semi-direct product $\ZZ_2\ltimes{}T=\tilT$ on $M$ (here the action of $\ZZ_2$ is generated by $\tet$).
 In \refl{tetBT} we show that the $\tilT$-equivariant Morse inequalities for $f$ {\em with local coefficients} are, in fact, equalities and, hence, may be used to calculate the equivariant cohomology of $M$.
 This generalizes a result of Kirwan, \cite[Th.~5.4]{Kirwan84}.
 Comparing the above Morse {\em equalities} with different local coefficients, we calculate $\chi_\tet(t)$ via the character of the action of $\tet$ on $M_0$.

 Comparison of the above two expressions for $\chi_\tet(t)$ leads to a proof of our main theorem.